Acne and Whey Protein Supplementation Among Bodybuilders

 During this time, male hormones called androgens cause the sebaceous glands to produce more oil.
 This causes clogged pores and may trigger pimples or even cysts.

 Pores are small openings on your skin that let oil, dirt, and dead skin cells out to keep your skin soft and healthy.
-When these pores get clogged with oil, dirt and dead skin cells, it can lead to a buildup of bacteria.

 The resulting infection can create whiteheads, blackheads or red, inflamed pus-filled bumps that are called papules or pustules.
 These blemishes are typically swollen and can be painful.